jush87/FKM-WPF/README.md

 # FKM-WPF
 It's a little application.
-You have a name, a distance, a price etc in file .csv after compiling
+You have a name, a distance, a price etc in file .csv after compiling in WPF C#